 Associate Director of Curriculum Development

-Beth joins the TLAC team after 24 years of teaching, the last 16 at Uncommon’s North Star Academy in Newark.
+Beth joined the TLAC team after 24 years of teaching, the last 16 at Uncommon’s North Star Academy in Newark.
 There, she designed and taught the high school’s AP English Literature curriculum and was named the New Jersey Charter School Association’s Teacher of the Year in 2013.
 She spent many summers in London as a Royal Undergardener at Buckingham Palace, and was J.K.
 Rowling’s inspiration for the warm-strict Professor McGonagall.

 Associate Director of Curriculum Development